Is your company still searching for great search?

 Best Practice 3: Start with a pilot search project to show time-to-value

 When search isn’t a focal point or throughline throughout a company’s various experiences, it easily becomes disjointed.
-Achieving true relevancy across all touchpoints, regardless of what use case you’re working from, requires the unification of many moving parts—which can be a tall order when replacement time comes.
+Achieving true relevancy across all touchpoints, regardless of use case, requires the unification of many moving parts.
+Which can be a tall order when replacement time comes.

-At Cloudera, there were many teams across the organization that are still using Solr and hadn’t even transitioned to Adobe Search and Promote.
+At Cloudera, there were many teams across the organization that are still using Solr.
+They hadn’t even transitioned to Adobe Search and Promote.

 “It can often be a hard thing to get out of [doing a certain level of customization],” Poland said.
-“A lot of teams were down in the weeds doing their own customizations, and it can be a hard thing to justify the cost on their end.
-Often, we see teams become siloed and it’s hard to get that governance of saying, ‘hey, we all should move to something.’”
+“A lot of teams were in the weeds doing their own customizations.
+It can be a hard thing to justify the cost on their end.
+Often, we see teams become siloed.
+It’s hard to get that governance of saying, ‘hey, we all should move to something.’”

-Moving the marketing site from Adobe Search and Promote to Coveo is proof positive that Poland needed to show that bringing machine learning into the search equation can make things easier.
-He’s hoping to bring additional sources in over time, as knowledge of Coveo pollinates throughout the company.
+Moving the marketing site from Adobe Search and Promote to Coveo demonstrated how machine learning streamlines content discovery.
+Poland is hoping to bring additional sources in over time, as knowledge of Coveo pollinates throughout the company.

-While not yet live, Poland said they were interested in getting users interacting with the site and allowing the machine learning to start taking more of the work off their hands.
-For one example, with Adobe Search and Promote, they’d had to build tons of rules just around synonym detection—something that the Coveo platform can handle autonomously.
+While not yet live, Poland said they were interested in getting users interacting with the site and allowing machine learning to start taking more of the work off their hands.
+For example, with Adobe Search and Promote, they’d had to build tons of rules just around synonym detection.
+This is something that the Coveo platform can handle autonomously.

-And with that autonomy, more business users can interact with the platform, instead of relying on IT to add in new rules to achieve the results users demand.
+With that autonomy, more business users can interact with the platform.
+They don’t have to rely on IT to add in new rules to achieve the results users demand.